When Depression and Anxiety Are Debilitating/Hope When Anxiety and Depression Are Debilitating

-I thumb in my Bible to Psalm 139, hoping this often recited passage while changing my daughter’s diapers will help me remember my worth, even in the pit of consuming anxiety and deep grief.
-I hope it will seep into the depths of my aching soul, like the rain drops erase the cracks in the parched ground.
-I read the words aloud to the air, trusting God’s word will comfort me.
+I thumb in my Bible to Psalm 139, hoping this passage recited over my daughter while changing her diaper will help me remember my worth, even in this pit of consuming anxiety and deep grief.
+I hope it will seep into the depths of my aching soul like rain drops erase cracks in the parched ground.
+I read the words aloud to the air, trusting God’s word will provide comfort.

-After reading Psalm 139, there is no doubt of my worth, for God’s Word says in verse 14:
+After reading Psalm 139, there is no doubt of my worth, for verse 14 encourages,

 “I will praise you because I have been remarkably and wondrously made.
 Your works are wondrous, and I know this very well.”